catchupTJC/catchuptjc.github.io/_posts/2020-12-05-(SG)Do Not Worry About Tomorrow.md

 ---

+Summary:
+Many things about tomorrow, we don't seem to understand.
+But we know who holds tomorrow, and we know who holds our hand.

 Speaker’s thoughts on the pre-hymnal:
 This is My Father’s World: On the Sabbath Day, it’s good to remember God has made the entire world and universe.